What is FERPA?

 How am I informed of my rights?

-Information about student rights under FERPA is published each semester in the College’s Schedule of Classes.
-It is also published in the Student Handbook and made available online through the registrar’s office web page.
+Information about student rights under FERPA is published each semester in the College’s Registration Announcement.
+It is also available online through the Office of the Registrar’s web page.

 What is Directory Information?

-Although this is not typical, Lafayette may disclose “directory information” to third parties without consent.
+Lafayette may disclose “directory information” to third parties without consent.
+However, it is generally College practice not to release data in response to third-party requests.

 When is prior consent not required?

-A school may disclose education records without consent when:
+A school may disclose education records as outlined in the policy.

 Can my parents have access to my records?